 Suddenly there was a flash of light.
 I was terrified.
 I hid my eyes for a while, and when I opened them again there was a little old lady in front of me, with silvery wings and a wand in her hand.

-In this worksheet, you can practise writing a first person account of a scene from a story that you know well.
+In this activity, you can practise writing a first person account of a scene from a story that you know well.